-- To prevent damage be sure that PTO is disengaged before traveling. - Remember the overall height of the unit.
+- To prevent damage be sure that PTO is disengaged before traveling. - · Remember the overall height of the unit. - · All personnel need to be in cab of truck while traveling.

 NOTE: If any problems were encountered during working operation, report them to the proper person(s) for maintenance and repair.